mkko120-studio/woominecraft-wp-nonpremium/README.md

 * Multiple commands per product
 * Multiple commands per product variation
 * Multiple Servers
-* MC Username verification ( we only support paid legit accounts via the Mojang API )
+* Cracked Minecraft accounts (you don't need to
 * Resend Donations per-order ( should you need to wipe your server ).
 * More to come?!